A NSW Government website

 Threatened species

-The catchment for the Bournda Lagoon estuary contains a stronghold for the endangered Merimbula star-hair.
+The catchment for the Bournda Lagoon estuary contains a stronghold for the endangered Merimbula star-hair(link is external).
 This shrub is known to exist in only 3 localities in New South Wales.